Treatment of rib pain is usually straightforward unless associated with trauma or costochondritis.

 Rib pain treatment which cracks a rib in the elderly is probably the most common iatrogenic, or doctor-caused, illness in chiropractic clinics.
 I confess myself to having cracked 9 ribs in 35 years; all recovered, though one was quite debilitating for a month.

 Iatrogenic illness, or doctor-caused disease, occurs in the chiropractic clinic, though it's rarely serious.
-Heavy posterior to anterior rib pain treatment in the midback can certainly crack ribs and worsen a costochondritis.
+Heavy posterior to anterior treatment in the midback can certainly crack ribs and worsen a costochondritis.

-Nevertheless, because of the simply huge benefits from rib pain treatment, the occasional mishap must be accepted.
+Nevertheless, because of the simply huge benefits from this treatment, the occasional mishap must be accepted.
 Every chiropractor strives to minimise them; each is very painful for a week or two.

 FROM THE COAL FACE